pabvald/elections/README.md

 - Docker (https://docs.docker.com/install/)
 - Docker Compose (https://docs.docker.com/compose/install/)

-Once the abovementioned is installed , it is necessary to perform the following steps to boot the system:
+Once both Docker and Docker Compose are installed, it is necessary to perform the following steps to boot the system:

 1. Through a console, access the repository folder
 2. Execute the command